project-march/ProjectMarch/doc/getting_started/create_your_workspace.rst

   rosdep install -y --from-paths src --ignore-src --rosdistro kinetic

-The next command will configure your catkin workspace:
+The next command will build and install your workspace:

 .. code::

-  catkin build
+  colcon build

-In order for catkin to know where your files are located, you have to provide a source.
+In order for ROS to know where your files are installed, you have to provide a source.
 You do this with:
-:code:`source ~/path/to/your/repo/march-iv/march_ws/devel/setup.bash`.
+:code:`source ~/march_ws/install/setup.bash`.

 This needs to be done for every new terminal you open, so it is advised to `add this command to your <https://answers.ros.org/question/206876/how-often-do-i-need-to-source-setupbash/?answer=206976#post-id-206976>`_
 :code:`~/.bashrc`, which is an Ubuntu script ran every time a new terminal is started.
 Restart your terminal after doing this.

-.. note:: If your top level cmake is missing. run this command ``ln -s /opt/ros/kinetic/share/catkin/cmake/toplevel.cmake ./CMakeLists.txt`` in your march_ws/src directory

 .. note:: Sourcing the ``setup.bash`` automatically in your ``~/.bashrc`` is not required and often skipped by advanced users who use more than one catkin workspace at a time, but we recommend it for simplicity.

 .. _automated-script-label: